 Frequently Asked Questions

-Trust lands are parcels of land throughout our state that were granted by Congress to Utah at the time of statehood.
+What are trust lands?
+Trust lands are parcels of land granted by Congress to Utah at the time of statehood.
 Trust lands were allocated specifically to generate revenue to support designated state institutions, including public schools, hospitals, teaching colleges, and universities.
 Learn more about trust lands.

+How many acres of trust lands are in Utah?
 SITLA manages 3.4 million surface and subsurface acres, and an additional 1.1 million acres of mineral estate for its beneficiaries.

 What do I need to do to get an approved Application for Permit to Drill (APD) on SITLA lands?

 1) The original APD must be filed with the Division of Oil, Gas and Mining (DOGM) under its rules.
 SITLA will review the DOGM APD and approve it prior to final approval by DOGM.

 2) Applicant must file an archaeology report on the drillsite and any additional reports required by SITLA, including, but not limited to paleontology, wildlife, or mitigation plans.